Brian Rex, Department Head

 Upon completion of the architecture major, students will be able to:

-- comprehend the technical aspects of both construction and mediating teachnologies and be able to apply that comprehension to architectural solutions.
+- Comprehend the technical aspects of both construction and mediating technologies and be able to apply that comprehension to architectural solutions.

-- understand business principles for the practice of architecture, including management, advocacy, and the need to act legally, ethically, and critically for the good of the client, society, and the public.
+- Understand business principles for the practice of architecture, including management, advocacy, and the need to act legally, ethically, and critically for the good of the client, society, and the public.
+(Cross-curricular Skill: Ethical Reasoning)

 Architecture students must maintain at least a major GPA of 2.6 and an overall GPA of 2.5 on a 4.0 scale for the duration of the program.
 A grade of a “C” or better is required in all ART, ARTE, ARTH, GDES, DSGN, LA, ARCH, CM and ID courses.